Cray-HPE/docs-csm/operations/validate_csm_health.md

 ncn# curl -H "Authorization: Bearer ${TOKEN}" -X POST -H "Content-Type: application/json" -d '{ "command": "lease4-get-all", "service": [ "dhcp4" ] }' https://api-gw-service-nmn.local/apis/dhcp-kea | jq
 ```

-If there is an non-zero amount of DHCP leases for air-cooled hardware returned, that is a good indication that KEA is working.
+If there is a non-zero amount of DHCP leases for air-cooled hardware returned, then that is a good indication that KEA is working.

 <a name="net-extdns"></a>
 ### 1.5 Verify ability to resolve external DNS